Skip to main content

 An official website of the United States government

-Patient-Derived Models (PDM)
+NCI Patient-Derived Models Repository (PDMR)

 These established, quality-controlled PDMs are clinically-annotated with molecular information available in an easily accessible database.
 The models types include:

-• patient-derived xenografts (PDXs)
+• Patient-derived xenografts (PDXs)

-• patient-derived in vitro tumor cell cultures (PDCs)
+• Patient-derived in vitro tumor cell cultures (PDCs)

-• patient-derived organoids (PDOrg)
+• Patient-derived organoids (PDOrg)

-• cancer associated fibroblasts (CAFs)
+• Cancer associated fibroblasts (CAFs)

 • Improved reproducibility and transparency of preclinical data to determine if the use of animal models for guiding preclinical development of anti-cancer agents